arcus-smart-home/arcushubos/README.md

 ## Instructions for build environment set up

 Please use a Yocto Supported Operating system.
 For Yocto 2.4.3, this is **CentOS 7**, **Debian 9**, Fedora 26, Fedora 27, OpenSuse 42.3, **Ubuntu 16.04**, and Ubuntu 17.10.

+As with any Yocto project, you should be using a fairly capable system (e.g. modern core "i" series processor, 25GB or more of disk space, and ideally an SSD) to achieve reasoanble build times.

 Follow the Yocto environment set up instructions in "The Packages" section at: